 Its 23 acres of broadleaved woodland and flower rich meadows lie within the Brecon Beacons National Park on the edge of the Blaenavon Industrial Landscape World Heritage Site and immediately below the Punchbowl lake and beech woodland owned by the Woodland Trust.

 The bunkhouse accommodates 6 people in a converted barn adjacent to the main farmhouse.
 It is fully self-catering with gas cooker, microwave, fridge, shower and toilet.
 The groundfloor comprises the lounge and dining area with double divan and heating from a coal effect gas fire set in a stone fireplace.
 Upstairs on a mezzanine floor reached by a spiral staircase there are four single beds.
-A sauna is available for guests in a nearby building.
 Guests can also use the seating area beside a small pond and stream outside.

 Many guests come for the wonderful walking in the area and guides are available for walks and mountain biking routes direct from the farm.